Hiroaki Yura

-Hiroaki Yura (由良 浩明, Yura Hiroaki) is a Japanese violinist, and the founder and artistic director of the Eminence Symphony Orchestra in Sydney, Australia.
+Hiroaki Yura (由良 浩明, Yura Hiroaki) is a Japanese violinist, and the founder and artistic director of the Eminence Symphony Orchestra in Sydney, Australia, and the owner and CEO of three Tokyo-based entertainment companies: AREA 35, Inc., SAFEHOUSE, Inc. and Whistler.
 He was educated at The Scots College in Bellevue Hill.
-He is currently the CEO of Creative Intelligence Arts.
+Forbes Japan magazine named Yura as one of their Culture-Preneurs 30 in 2024.